Bhaktajaneswarar Temple

-Bhaktajaneswarar Temple (also called Thirunavalur Temple or Bhathajaneeswaram) is a Hindu temple dedicated to the deity Shiva, located in Poondi, a village in Viluppuram district in the South Indian state of Tamil Nadu.
+Bhaktajaneswarar Temple (also called Thirunavalur Temple or Bhathajaneeswaram) is a Hindu temple dedicated to the deity Shiva, located in Thirunavalur, a village in Viluppuram district in the South Indian state of Tamil Nadu.
 Shiva is worshipped as Bhaktajaneswarar, and is represented by the lingam.
 His consort Parvati is depicted as Manonmani Amman.
 The temple is located on the Panruti - Kedilam road.
 The presiding deity is revered in the 7th century Tamil Saiva canonical work, the Tevaram, written by Tamil saint poets known as the nayanmars and classified as Paadal Petra Sthalam.
 The temple is closely associated with Sundarar, who is believed to have attained grace at this place.

 The temple complex covers an area of two acres and all its shrines are enclosed with concentric rectangular walls.
 The temple has a number of shrines, with those of Bhaktajaneswarar, his consort Manonmani Amman and Ranganathar being the most prominent.

 The temple has three daily rituals at various times from 6:00 a.m. to 8:30 p.m., and many yearly festivals on its calendar.
 Sundarar Janana festival during the Tamil month of Aavani (August - September) and Sundarar Guru Poojai during the month of Aadi are the most prominent festivals celebrated in the temple.

 The original complex is believed to have been built by Cholas, with later additions from different ruling dynasties.
 In modern times, the temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.